fenjalien/mdbook-typst-doc/readme.md

   - `link` The url to the type's definition
   - `class` The css class to apply to the type
   - `name` The name of the type.
+  - `use_link` A boolean that is false when `!` is added after the hash.
+It should not use the link if false.
 - `code.hbs`: Template for a Typst code block with no options.
   - `source` The highlighted code block.
 - `render.hbs`: Template for a rendered Typst code block.